Dylan Jones-Evans

-Professor Dylan Jones-Evans OBE PhD FRSA (born 16 May 1966) was born in Bangor, Gwynedd and brought up in Pwllheli on the Llyn Peninsula.
+Dylan Jones-Evans (born 16 May 1966) was born in Bangor, Gwynedd and brought up in Pwllheli on the Llyn Peninsula.
 He is currently Assistant Pro-Vice-Chancellor (Enterprise) and the chair in entrepreneurship at the University of South Wales.
 He is visiting professor of entrepreneurship at the University of Turku in Finland, newspaper columnist and the creator of the Wales Fast Growth 50, an annual barometer of entrepreneurial firms in Wales.

-Professional career
+Career

 Following a BSc (Hons) in Physics, an MSc in Technical Change and Industrial Strategy from Manchester University, and a PhD in technology entrepreneurship from Aston University, Jones-Evans held postdoctoral posts at Durham University Business School and University College Dublin (as an EU Marie Curie Postdoctoral Fellow).

 At the age of 29, he was appointed chair of entrepreneurship and small business management at the University of Glamorgan in 1996, where he set up the Welsh Enterprise Institute.

 He has subsequently held academic chairs at the University of Wales Bangor and NEWI in Wrexham.
 He was Director of the National Entrepreneurship Observatory at Cardiff University for the period 2005–2008, Director of Enterprise and Innovation at the University of Wales 2008–2013 and Professor of Entrepreneurship and Strategy, Bristol Business School 2013–17.
 He has been chair of the Irish Research Council's postgraduate scholarship programmes, and was formerly a member of the Research, Innovation and Engagement Committee for the Higher Education Funding Council for Wales.

 Jones-Evans has published over 100 articles within edited books, academic conference proceedings and refereed journals, including the Journal of Economic Geography, R&D Management, Entrepreneurship Theory and Practice, Small Business Economics, International Small Business Journal, Technovation and Regional Studies.
 Along with Professor Sara Carter, he is the co-author of the textbook Enterprise and Small Business.

 He has initiated over £40 million of development projects, and has attracted research grants from the ESRC, the European Commission, the Leverhulme Trust and the Nuffield Foundation.
 One project was the first European transnational research study of the role of universities in technology transfer and spin-off activities in Europe.